 Color and/or pattern: Full-body colors are available, but depending on the popularity of the color you want, the price could go up.
 The same goes for patterns and textures.
-Any pattern or special texture will likely cost more than a solid color, and a few of the more unique patterns will be even pricier.
+Any design or distinctive texture will likely cost more than a solid color, and a few of the more unique patterns will be even pricier.

 Tear-Out Costs: You’ll also want to consider whether or not your installer will need to tear out your existing countertops, which will, of course, cost more for installation.

-In the end, you’ll need to simply get estimates for accurate pricing on your project and costs to install Dekton countertops.
-Unfortunately, since Dekton is not widely available you may only be able to get one estimate.
+In the end, you’ll need to get estimates for accurate pricing on your project and costs to install Dekton countertops.
+Unfortunately, since Dekton is not widely available, you may only be able to get one estimate.